cis198-2016s/slides/00/content.md

 - Mini-Course lecture: Tue.
 6:00-7:30pm, Berger Auditorium (SKIR AUD)
 - [Piazza](https://piazza.com/class/iiksjduyiy773s)
     - We will be using Piazza for announcements; make sure you have gotten emails!

-Consult [the website](http://cis198-2016s.github.io/) for homework assignments and further details.
+- Consult [the website](http://cis198-2016s.github.io/) for the schedule (including slides and homework).
+- Class source material generally hosted on [GitHub][https://github.com/cis198-2016s/].
+    - Pull requests welcome!
+- Give us feedback!
+Course is being developed so feedback is valuable.

 ---
-## Administrivia - Homeworks
+## Administrivia: Homeworks (50%)

 - 8-9 homeworks
 - Released on Wednesdays and (usually) due the following Wednesday night, midnight.